 Scope of work – what your business valuation covers

-The idea is that the business valuer should clearly communicate to the client what will be covered in the project.
-This should be done before the actual work begins in order to make sure the client understands and agrees with the goals of the engagement.
-You should make clear what will be done and, importantly, what limitations exist that may affect the outcome.
+The business valuer should clearly communicate to the client what the project will cover.
+This should happen before the actual work begins.
+It helps the client understand and agree with the goals of the engagement.
+You should make clear what you intend to do and, importantly, what limitations exist that may affect the outcome.

-For example, you may state at the outset that no site visits or key employee interviews will be conducted.
+For example, you may state at the outset that you will conduct no site visits or key employee interviews.
 The client is then on notice that some potentially relevant information may not find its way into your business valuation analysis.
 It is always a good idea to spell out these details in your letter of engagement, have the client go over it and sign it.

 Reporting formats – watch out!

 A Restricted Appraisal Report format, acceptable under USPAP does not cut it under IVS.
-On the other hand, the USPAP compliant Appraisal Report is enough to meet the IVS reporting requirements.
+On the other hand, the USPAP compliant Appraisal Report suffices to meet the IVS reporting requirements.

 Basis of value

 IVS defines a number of bases of value to choose from: market value, market rent, equitable value, investment value, synergistic value, and liquidation value.
 USPAP requires that you state the type of value used in your analysis.
-For example, you can state that the fair market value is to be used in your valuation and discuss the highest and best use of business assets.
+For example, you can state that you use the fair market value in your valuation and discuss the highest and best use of business assets.

 Business valuation approaches and methods

 Both USPAP and IVS require that you include a section on the approaches and methods you have considered for your analysis.
 Generally, you should use methods from all three approaches, namely the asset, income, and market.
-The idea is that such a comprehensive set of tools helps you uncover the various value drivers and risks associated with the company being valued.
+Such a comprehensive set of tools helps you uncover the various value drivers and risks associated with the company being valued.

 Should you choose to omit an approach from your valuation, you should clearly state the reasons why.
 For example, you may be valuing a truly unique company with little comparable sales evidence available.
 In this case, you may omit the market based methods from your work and focus on the income valuation instead.